 PPA 596.
-Advanced Analytical Methods in Public Administration This elective seminar studies advanced data analysis techniques in public, nonprofit and health care applications.
-Beginning with a review of basic probability and inferential statistics, the course will examine survey research and the application of multivariate statistical techniques in the collection and analysis of quantitative information relating to research and decision-making.
-The course will employ critical analysis of current professional journals, and it will culminate with a research project involving a local agency.
+Advanced Analytical Methods in Public Administration This elective seminar studies advanced data collection and analysis techniques in public, nonprofit and health care applications.
+Beginning with a review of basic probability and inferential statistics, the course will examine survey research and the application of multivariate statistical techniques in analysis related to research and decision-making.
+The course will employ SPSS, and will culminate with a research project involving a local agency.